Abbreviations

 3) To commence digging two sec posns at each junc in hedge 143753 and hedge junc 144754.

 At 2300 hrs about six Germans adv upon the det covering the wiring party immediately E of X RDS.
 These Germans had moved up from the direction of FOXS WOOD.
-There was a rapid interchange of fire as close quarters and the Germans eventually withdrew.
+There was a rapid interchange of fire at close quarters and the Germans eventually withdrew.
 It is believed one cas was inflicted on the enemy.
 The covering party remained "in situ" and the wiring task was completed by 0130 hrs.

 The listening posts moving out to cover the digging parties NW of the X RDS came upon a party of about six Germans moving WEST at NW corner of ORCHARD at 2320 hrs.
 Listening Posts got back to Pl posns unobserved and warned digging party to lie low, until enemy patrol passed.